jgaz/pid_reader/README.md

 a synthetic set of annotated data, produced by the system itself and increased by augmentation.
  The resulting representation of the diagram will be a graph that then could be exported to the DEXPI standard specification (see references)

+## Status

+This is currently a side project that has just started, if you want to collaborate just ping me in Slack.

 ## Description